inanna-malick/akka-streams-example/README.md

 Motivation
 ----------
 Reddit offers convenient APIs for accessing content.
-In this post, I'm going to walk you through using akka-streams to grab the top X comments for each of the top Y posts in each of the top Z subreddits.
+In this post, I'm going to walk you through using akka-streams to grab the top X comments for each of the top Y posts in each of the top Z subreddits, persisting wordcounts for each subreddit, and writing the results to disk as TSV files.
 Since we'd like to be good internet citizens, (and not get our IP banned) we want to issue these api calls at consistient intervals, instead of short bursts.

 API Sketch:
 -----------